 PIANO | VIOLIN | PERCUSSION | VOICE | MUSIC DIRECTOR

-As a violinist, Annette has performed at the Southbank Centre with Goldsmiths [big] String Orchestra for Robert Mitchell: Invocation (London Jazz Festival 2014) and Antonio Forcione’s Sketches of Africa (2013).
-She also played in the UK premier of Nick Zinner: 41 Strings at the Royal Festival Hall (Meltdown Festival 2014).
+As a violinist, Annette has performed at the Southbank Centre with Goldsmiths [big] String Orchestra for Robert Mitchell: Invocation (London Jazz Festival 2014, UK) and Antonio Forcione’s Sketches of Africa (2013).
+She also played in the UK premier of Nick Zinner: 41 Strings at the Royal Festival Hall, Southbank Centre (Meltdown Festival 2014, London UK).

-Since 2009 Annette has been one half of the sassy, swinging, cabaret duo, The Tipton Project, where she utilises her skills as pianist and tap dancer.
-The Tipton Project is a live music act that fuse comedy, dance and circus in highly engaging and dynamic acts.
+From 2009 until 2017 Annette was one half of the sassy, swinging, cabaret duo, The Tipton Project, where she utilised her skills as pianist, tap dancer, physical comedy and co-compere with fellow performer, Natalie Verhaegen.
+The Tipton Project was a live music act that fuses comedy, dance and circus.

 Annette’s musical interests have spanned a wide range of genres including Western European classical, English folk songs, Jamaican folk songs, American and English musical theatre, American blues and jazz, Western pop and rock, and British reggae.
 She is a versatile musician who has her own distinct style and sound.